PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Search method

-A bottleneck of processing pulsar search mode data is the slow I/O speed due to the large data volume.
-To reduce data size, we convert the data from 8 bits to 2 bits and halve the number of frequency channels using the \textit{digifil} routine in the \textsc{dspsr} software package \citep{vB11}.
-The conversion thus reduces the size of the data by a factor of 8, but only leads to a few percent decrease in signal-noise-ratio (S/N), as demonstrated using the known pulsar J1837+0528g\footnote{\url{http://zmtt.bao.ac.cn/GPPS/GPPSnewPSR.html}} in the line-of-sight of IC~4756 (see Section~\ref{sec:discovery}).
+A bottleneck of processing pulsar search-mode data is the slow I/O speed due to the large data volumes.
+To reduce data size, we converted the data from 8 bits to 2 bits and halved the number of frequency channels using the \textit{digifil} routine in the \textsc{dspsr} software package \citep{vB11}.
+The conversion thus reduced the size of the data by a factor of 8, but only leads to a few percent decrease in signal-noise-ratio (S/N), as demonstrated using the known pulsar J1837+0528g\footnote{\url{http://zmtt.bao.ac.cn/GPPS/GPPSnewPSR.html}} in the line-of-sight of IC~4756 (see Section~\ref{sec:discovery}).
 After conversion, the data have 2048 frequency channels while the time resolution remains unchanged.

-To minimize the impact of radio frequency interference (RFI), we found the bad frequency channels in each observation using the \textit{rfifind} routine in \textsc{presto}software package \citep{RAN11}.
-A length of one second was used to integrate for the analysis.
-The bad frequency channels were masked out for the remaining process.
+To minimize the impact of radio frequency interference (RFI), we found the bad frequency channels in each observation using the \textit{rfifind} routine in \textsc{presto} software package \citep{RAN11}.
+A length of one second was used to integrate for the \textit{rfifind} analyses.
+The bad frequency channels were masked out for the remaining processing.

 We also removed the periodic interference using the \textsc{sigpyproc} software package\footnote{\url{https://sigpyproc3.readthedocs.io/en/latest/}}.
 For this purpose, we first removed the bad frequency channels from each observation.
-For each beam, a time series was then generated at 0 DM and a Fast Fourier Transform (FFT) was performed to obtain the power spectrum using \textit{sigpyproc}.
+For each beam, a time series was then generated at zero DM and a Fast Fourier Transform (FFT) was performed to obtain the power spectrum using \textsc{sigpyproc}.
 Since the receiver's 19 beams observe the sky simultaneously, any periodic interference would appear across multiple beams.
 Therefore, to identify such periodic radio frequency interference or ``birdies", we flagged frequency bins if they exceeded a certain threshold ($\sigma>4$) in the power spectrum of four or more beams.
 These frequencies were used as a common birdie list for all 19-beams of a single pointing.

 To de-disperse the data, we searched the range of DM in [2, 600]~cm$^{-3}$~pc, where the upper end is much larger than the largest DM value estimated using the cluster distance and the NE2001 \citep{CL02} or YMW16 \citep{YMW16} electron density model, see Table~\ref{tab:oc_obs}.